kbase/collections/docs/data_pipeline_procedure.md

          collectionssource/NONE/[kbase_collection]/[source_ver]/[genome_id]/
          collectionssource/[env]/[kbase_collection]/[source_ver]/[UPA]/
          ```
+         These directories are subsets of the `sourcedir` directories - currently either the `NCBI` directory
+         or the `WS` directory.
+More data source directories may be added in future.
+         The environment parameter `[env]` is one of the KBase environments, either `CI`, `NEXT`,
+         `APPDEV`, or `PROD`, if the data source is from KBase.
+Otherwise the environment is `NONE`
+         for non-KBase sources (currently only NCBI).

+         The directories are always softlinks into the `sourcedir` directory structure.
+Effectively `sourcedir`
+         acts like a cache, and establishing a new collection or new version of a collection just requires
+         fetching any data that does not yet exist in `sourcedir` and then softlinking the `sourcedir` directories
+         that are part of the collection.
+This prevents storing duplicate data that is otherwise shared between
+         collections or collection versions.

-         Following a successful upload of a genome object, the GenomeFileUtil will generate an associated FASTA file
+         Following a successful upload of a genome object, the GenomeFileUtil will generate an associated
-         linked to the assembly object, which will be originally stored in the job data directory.
-Subsequently, the script will
+         FASTA file linked to the assembly object, which will be originally stored in the job data directory.
-         establish a hardlink for the FASTA file in both the collection source directory and the corresponding workspace object
+         Subsequently, the script will establish a hardlink for the FASTA file in both the collection source
-         source directory.
-In addition, this script creates an uploaded.yaml file in the collection source directory.
+         directory and the corresponding workspace object source directory.
+In addition, this script creates an
+         uploaded.yaml file in the collection source directory containing the data to upload (the NONE
+         environment directory) and a meta.yaml file in the uploaded data collection source directory
+         (the directory with an environment and UPA).

        * KBase SDK job directory